 - a) Be chambered for .22 long rifle cartridges only. - b) Be single shot or single loader rifles.
 The Match Director may, on request, approve the use of a multi-shot rifle provided that the rifle is loaded one round at a time. - c) Hook butt-plates, adjustable cheek-pieces and palm rests are permitted.
 Competitors may use more than one butt-plate, cheek-piece, or sights.
-A detachable fore-end riser may be used. - d) May not have any device, mechanism or system that actively reduces, slows, or minimizes rifle oscillations or movements before the shot is released. - e) Barrels and extension tubes must not be perforated in any way.
+A detachable fore-end riser may be used.
+A palm rest, which may only be used in the standing position, may not extend more than 200 mm (7.9 in.) below the centerline of the barrel. - d) May not have any device, mechanism or system that actively reduces, slows, or minimizes rifle oscillations or movements before the shot is released. - e) Barrels and extension tubes must not be perforated in any way.
 Compensators and muzzle brakes are prohibited. - f) Weight may not exceed 8.0 kg.
 (17.6 lbs.).
 Weights may be attached provided the total weight does not exceed 8.0 kg. - g) No competitor may use more than one rifle in an event unless that rifle becomes disabled and cannot be repaired.
 Disabled rifles may be replaced with another rifle in accordance with Rule 7.13.